bwolatz/CSCI4900/Database Scema/Database Info.md

 We are not changing the database schema at all.
-We will be using the identifiers table to get the identifier information of each package and then use the identifier informaiton to store the relationship information(which uses the relationship_types table) into the relationships table.
+We will be using the identifiers table to query the identifier information of each package and then use the queried identifier informaiton to store the relationship information(which uses the relationship_types table) into the relationships table.